avishek-018/fingerTap_koimillgeya_mimic/README.md

 # FingerTap music play from Live Video Feed

 This is a hobby project.
+It utilizes Tensorflow JS and Tensorflow Handpose Js to initiate the processings.

 ## Usage
 1. Clone the repository and run through a server.